iiab/iiab/roles/maps/README.md

 ## Full Quality Regions

-You can download rectangular "Full Quality Regions" (FQR) to supplement your lower-resolution world map.
+You can download rectangular "Full Quality Regions" (FQRs) to supplement your lower-resolution world map.
 The goal is to provide your community with the latest high-res vector, satellite and terrain data for the regions they care about most.

 DETAILS: IIAB's FQR downloadable regions include OpenStreetMap vector data up to [zoom level](https://wiki.openstreetmap.org/wiki/Zoom_levels) 14, satellite data up to zoom level 13, and 3rd terrain up to zoom level 10.
 (As of April 2026, [Map Search data](#how-do-i-install-map-search) is not yet affected, no matter how many FQR regions you download!)